lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 So how does this work?

 We call the `int()` function within the `try` block.
-If there is no error, this function is executed, returns a value which is assigned to the `number` variable and leaves the `try` block.
+If there is no error, this function is executed, it returns a value which is assigned to the `number` variable and leaves the `try` block.

-In case of a `ValueError` exception raised by `int()` because of an invalid input value, this exception is caught and the execution continues in the `except ValueError` block.
+In case of a `ValueError` exception raised by `int()` caused by an invalid input value, this exception is caught and the execution continues in the `except ValueError` block.
 There, a message is printed and `0` is assigned to the `number` variable.